mirasl/dots/README.md

 | super up_arrow        | raise opacity of current window       |
 | super down_arrow      | lower opacity of current window       |
 | super shift up_arrow  | set opacity of current window to 100  |

+# Final stuff

+As a note, this project contains some files from the awesome-wm-widgets repository by streetturtle (the project is under the MIT license).
+It's a great set of widgets which work very well with awesomewm, so go check it out yourself!